-I am Assistant Professor at the Faculty of Mathematics at the University of Vienna, on leave from the University of Sussex (UK).
+I am Assistant Professor at the Faculty of Mathematics at the University of Vienna.

 I work in kinetic theory applied to the study of emergent phenomena in biology, medicine and social sciences using partial differential equations, probability, numerical simulations and modelling.